ipython/ipython/docs/source/interactive/autoawait.rst

    conda install ipykernel ipython --upgrade

 This should automatically enable ``autoawait`` integration.
-Unlike terminal IPython all code run on ``asynio`` eventloop, so creating a loop by hand will not work, including with magics like ``%run`` or other framework that create the eventloop themselves.
-In case like this you can try to use projects like `nest_asyncio <https://github.com/erdewit/nest_asyncio>`_ and see discussion like `this one
+Unlike terminal IPython, all code runs on ``asynio`` eventloop, so creating a loop by hand will not work, including with magics like ``%run`` or other frameworks that create the eventloop themselves.
+In case like theses you can try to use projects like `nest_asyncio <https://github.com/erdewit/nest_asyncio>`_ and see discussion like `this one
 <https://github.com/jupyter/notebook/issues/3397#issuecomment-419386811>`_

 Difference between terminal IPython and IPykernel
 =================================================

-The exact asynchronous code running behavior can varies between Terminal IPython and IPykernel.
-The root cause of this behavior is due to IPykernel having a _persistent_ ``asyncio`` loop running, while Terminal IPython start and stop a loop for each code block.
+The exact asynchronous code running behavior varies between Terminal IPython and IPykernel.
+The root cause of this behavior is due to IPykernel having a _persistent_ ``asyncio`` loop running, while Terminal IPython starts and stop a loop for each code block.
 This can lead to surprising behavior in some case if you are used to manipulate asyncio loop yourself, see for example :ghissue:`11303` for a longer discussion but here are some of the astonishing cases.

 This behavior is an implementation detail, and should not be relied upon.
 It can change without warnings in future versions of IPython.

 In terminal IPython a loop is started for each code blocks only if there is top level async code::